callawaycloud/yet-another-trigger-framework/README.md

-# Yet-Another-Trigger-Framework
+# ⚡️🤘⚡️ Yet-Another-Trigger-Framework ⚡️🤘⚡️

-This "framework" is an extension of the [`TriggerHandler` pattern which original shipped with Mavensmate](https://github.com/joeferraro/MavensMate-Templates/blob/master/ApexClass/TriggerHandler.cls).
+_This "framework" is an extension of the [`TriggerHandler` pattern which original shipped with Mavensmate](https://github.com/joeferraro/MavensMate-Templates/blob/master/ApexClass/TriggerHandler.cls)_

+# 💪Goals

 The goal of this project is to improve upon that class, by adding additional configuration and capabilities, while at the same time **retaining full backwards compatibility**.

-## Features
+## ✨Features

 -   Dynamic Binding of Trigger Handlers via Custom Metadata (similar to table based trigger)
 -   Ability to disable whole triggers or individual handlers